+So, to start with, what is first-party data?
 Simply put, 1st party data is YOUR audience data.
 This can include:

-Unlike other data types, first party data is available to you at no cost and is also commonly viewed as the most valuable because of its quality.
-After all, this is information directly taken from or gathered about your actual users/customers.
+Unlike other data types, first-party data is available to you at no cost and is also commonly viewed as the most valuable because of its quality.
+After all, this is information taken directly from or gathered about your actual users/customers.

 Easy enough, right?
-Well this is really just the beginning, because data from your digital properties is only one piece of the puzzle.
+Well, this is really just the beginning, because data from your digital properties is only one piece of the puzzle.
 What about offline data?
 Or mobile data?
-First party data goes beyond digital Web.
+First-party data goes beyond digital Web.